 In August 2017 we spent three weeks in Namibia.
-After the short trip in 2015 this was our second visit of this beautiful country.
+After the short trip in 2015, this was our second visit to this beautiful country.

 I’m mainly interested in spectacular landscapes, while my daughter Linnéa is more interested in wildlife.
-The compromise for our travel planning was therefore one week safari in the Etosha National Park followed by two weeks of exploring the west and south of Namibia.
+The compromise for our travel planning was, therefore, a one-week safari in the Etosha National Park followed by two weeks of exploring the west and south of Namibia.